-Through the State interest review, advice was provided by the State government that there are significant constraints on the State-controlled road network at this location and that the proposed land use will likely result in worsening of critical safety and efficiency issues.
+Through the State interest review, advice was provided by the State that there are significant constraints on the State-controlled road network and that the proposed land use will likely result in worsening of critical safety and efficiency issues.

-Whilst the site has a second road frontage to Western Avenue, the southern part of the site is not currently included in the Urban Footprint, which further limits opportunities to provide alternate access arrangements at this time.
+Whilst the site has a second road frontage to Western Avenue, the southern part of the site is not included in the Urban Footprint, which further limits opportunities to provide for alternate access arrangements.

-This being the case, there are important unresolved issues which need to be further considered before the site is included in an urban zone.
-There is not sufficient information at this time to confirm that the site can be appropriately developed for its intended purpose in an integrated and coordinated way and accordingly, it is proposed that it not proceed as part of the finalised amendment.

-It is further considered that the proposed site in Mapleton will continue to provide an opportunity for the provision of residential care and retirement facilities on the Blackall Range, which would also cater for the Montville community and surrounding rural area.
+As such, it is considered that there are critical issues which need to be resolved before included the proposed site in an urban zone.
+At this time, it is considered that there is not sufficient information to demonstrate that the site is suitable for the intended purpose and should be removed from the proposed amendment.
+Further, it is considered that the proposed site in Mapleton still provides an option for the development of residential care and retirement facilities on the Blackall Range, which could also cater for the Montville community and surrounding rural area.

-Subject to further information and confirmation that the resolution of access and traffic issues is feasible it may be appropriate to consider including the subject site in an urban zone at a future time.

-Recommended Changes (Montville)
+Council decision (Montville)

-In considering the issues raised in submissions and the state interest review in relation to the subject site, it is recommended that the proposal to amend the zoning of the site to the Community facilities zone is not progressed as part of this amendment.
+In considering the issues raised by submissions and the state interest review in relation to the subject site, it is recommended that the proposal to amend the zoning of the site to the Community facilities zone is not progressed as part of this amendment